pieterclaerhout/export-komoot/README.md

 This is a tool which allows you to export your planned and recorded tours from [Komoot](https://www.komoot.com).

 > [!NOTE]
-> This is a unofficial tool which uses private API's from Komoot and can break at any time…
+> This is an unofficial tool which uses private API's from Komoot and can break at any time…

 # Installing